Can Anyone Be A Witness For A Will in Canada?

 In Canada, you don’t have to get your Will notarized to make it valid.
 You also don’t need a notary public or lawyer to act as a witness to your Will.

-Having said that, it’s a good idea to have one of the witnesses complete an affidavit.
-In Ontario, one witness can sign a document (In Ontario, called an affidavit of execution) that confirms they were there witnessing your signing.
+Having said that, in some provinces it can be a good idea to have one of the witnesses complete an affidavit.
+In Ontario, one witness can sign a document (called an affidavit of execution) that confirms they were there witnessing your signing.
 This affidavit must be sworn in front of a commissioner or notary public to be valid.
 This affidavit will be submitted to the court along with the Will after the Will-maker has passed away.

-A Will must be printed, signed, and witnessed for it to be valid in Canada
+A Will must be printed, signed, and witnessed for it to be valid in almost all provinces in Canada

 It doesn’t take much to make a Will valid in Canada.
-All you have to do is make sure it’s printed and in a physical form, dated, signed, and witnessed by two witnesses.
+In almost all provinces, all you have to do is make sure it’s printed and in a physical form, dated, signed by the Will-maker, and witnessed by two witnesses.

 There aren’t many requirements the testator has to meet to write a Will in Canada.
-You don’t have to have a certain amount of money in your estate or a certain number of dependents under your care.
+You don’t have to have a certain amount of money in the bank or have a certain number of kids.